dbylen/efd/06-thesis/index.md

 I chose to create a festival because of the variety of program.

 My Art brut festival contains exhibition, projections and art therapeutic workshops.

+Conceptually it is in honor of Jean Dubuffets 125th birthday.

+# Who is Jean Dubuffet?
+Jean Dubuffet was a French artist known for his innovative approach to art, particularly in the realm of Outsider art, which he termed "Art Brut."
+He sought to challenge traditional notions of beauty and art by creating raw, unconventional works often inspired by graffiti, children's art, and the art of the mentally ill.
+Dubuffet's style is characterized by bold colors, thick textures, and a rejection of traditional artistic techniques.
+He was a prominent figure in the mid-20th-century art world and left a lasting impact on modern art.